-As at December 31, 2017, the Corporation had an extendible, revolving term credit facility at \$305 million with a syndicate of Canadian banks.
-The facility is available on a revolving basis until May 28, 2018.
-On May 28, 2018, at the Corporation's discretion, the facility is available on a non-revolving basis for a one-year period, at the end of which time the facility would be due and payable.
+As at December 31, 2018, the Corporation had an extendible, revolving term credit facility at \$550 million with a syndicate of Canadian banks.
+The facility is available on a revolving basis until May 27, 2019.
+On May 27, 2019, at the Corporation's discretion, the facility is available on a non-revolving basis for a one-year period, at the end of which time the facility would be due and payable.
 Alternatively, the facilities may be extended for a further 364-day period at the request of the Corporation and subject to the approval of the syndicate.
 As the available lending limits of the facilities are based on the syndicate's interpretation of the Corporation's reserves and future commodity prices, there can be no assurance that the amount of the available facilities will not decrease at the next scheduled review.
 Interest rates vary depending on the ratio of net debt to cash flow.
-The facility had an effective interest rate of prime plus 1.90 percent as at December 31, 2017 (December 31, 2016 - prime plus 1.75 percent).
+The facility had an effective interest rate of prime plus 1.25 percent as at December 31, 2018 (December 31, 2017 - prime plus 1.90 percent).

 The facility is secured by a general assignment of book debts, debentures of \$1.5 billion with a floating charge over all assets of the Corporation with a negative pledge and undertaking to provide fixed charges on the major producing petroleum and natural gas properties at the request of the bank.
-Under the terms of the agreement, the Corporation is required to meet certain financial and engineering reporting requirements.
+Under the terms of the agreement, the Corporation cannot increase the amount of dividends per share paid to its shareholders on a monthly basis unless (i) the Aggregate Principal Amount under the Credit Facilities is no greater than \$450 million; and (ii) the total payout ratio (as defined in the credit agreement) is no greater than 100 percent.
+During the year ended December 31, 2018 the monthly dividend increased from \$0.007917 to \$0.008333 per share, in which the Corporation was in compliance with the covenant noted above.